Sharing & Embedding

 Public maps display the same views available to logged-in users, including the circle view, list view, and tree view.
 Use map navigation tools to explore the shared map.

 Share your map with specific people who do not have a Peerdom account.
+The link is created from the map itself.
+The Settings page only controls whether link sharing is allowed at all.

-3. Send the link to the people you want to grant access
+5. Select Copy and send the link to the people you want to grant access

 Embed on external websites